leonardr/botfriend/README.md

 * The bot should 'tell a joke' once an hour.

 * This bot tells jokes by writting them to the file `example-bot.txt`.
+(This is inside the bot directory, so it's going to be in `bots/example-bot/example-bot.txt`.)

-Now you're ready to make the bot tell some jokes.
+Now you're ready to make your bot tell some jokes, using some basic Botfriend scripts.

-# Basic Botfriend scripts
+# The basic scripts

 ## `botfriend.post`